reetu08/CSC582-Project/README.md

 ### To run:
 1. Extract all resources in a folder
 2. Open Inform7, click on "Open an existing project"
-3. Choose the "Escape Room.inform" fold you just extracted
+3. Choose the "Escape Room.inform" folder you just extracted
 4. Click on "Go!"

 ### Walkthrough: